Darialyphia/clash-of-destiny/docs/DESIGN_DOCMENT.md

 ## Resources

-The game uses 3 types or resources used to play cards and activate abilities: Mana, Destiny and Elements
+The game uses 3 types or resources used to play cards and activate abilities: Mana, Destiny and Affinities

 ### Mana